 Opting to forgo a television entirely is of course another option.
 As so much screen time is used on a personal computer, opting to do without an actual television doesn’t have to mean never having access to a movie or show.

-A slightly larger screen in your office space is another option that allows you to keep your living room screen free.
+An affordable option is Satellite tv for business in your office space that allows you to keep your living room screen free.

 Though screens are such a huge part of our lives today, it is important to remember that making your television a centerpiece in your home tends to disrupt other ways of engaging with one another.